LarryTheFatCat/Password-Generator/README.md

 - Convert to Kotlin?
 (Future maybe :)
 - Include version in each JOptionPane title.
+- Fix there being "-" in the first character of the string.
 # Credit and License

 - LazzzyJava for helping